harish876/go-templ-htmx-exploration/README.md

 # Instructions

+Dev Command:
 1. npm run start: I know using npm sucks for a Go project, but I sometimes work out of a windows laptop (sigh) so it's a pain using make.
 Plus I don't know how to run concurrent processes using make.
 This command builds your tailwind, generates the template files using Go Templ, and runs air, so great HMR setup.

+Build Command
+2. go build cmd/main.go